FelixHohne/DataVisualization/README.md

 **Top Ten Sources of Remittances from 2000-2016:**

 From which countries do people send the most remittances?
-We see that the United States has for the entire period make up a large though increasingly declining percentage of the remittances sent home.
+We see that the United States has for the entire period made up a large though increasingly declining percentage of the remittances sent home.
 Over time, other countries such as China and Saudi Arabia now make up a larger share of remittances sent.

 **Dataset compiled by:** _World Bank_